-When you register a company at Companies House, you must provide at least one SIC code to describe what your business does, even if it is dormant (inactive/not trading).
-You can choose up to four SIC codes if required.5 things you need to form a limited company
+When you register a company at Companies House, you will be asked to provide at least one SIC code to describe what your business does.
+You can choose up to four SIC codes if need be.

-SIC codes must also be confirmed or updated (whichever applies) each year on the Confirmation Statement.
-Your SIC codes, along with other key company details, will be displayed on public record at Companies House.
+SIC codes must also be confirmed or updated (whichever applies) each year on the confirmation statement.
+Your SIC code, along with other key company details registered at Companies House, will be displayed on the public register of companies.

 Where do I find my company SIC code?

-If you decide to register a company through Quality Formations, you will be able to search through this list on our online application form.
+If you decide to register a company through Quality Company Formations, you will be able to search the condensed list on our online application form.
 If you need any help finding your code, just give us a call and we’ll be happy to assist.

 SIC code categories